LeoKeidran/tcnb/chp/chp6.md

 Note that all of these pellets can be extracted after one blood pool drain.
 You should deal with these as a cluster, rather than individually due to the overlapping hitboxes. <br>
 From there, you now will want to deal with the pellets on the left.
 To play it safe, you should deal with just two pellets.
 The faster you get, the more pellets you can clean up at once. <br>

-*With Extra Defib*: You can tell you will get an extra defib on this op, as when the heart begins to convulse, after a moment you will get an extra dialogue box (with Elena on it).
+*With Extra Defib*: You can tell if you will get an extra defib on this op when the heart begins to convulse, after a moment you will get an extra dialogue box (with Elena on it).
 This means you must wait until the defib appears.
 Pull back on the Wiimote in this time. <br>
 The moment you finish the defib, pop Val's Healing Touch, and clean up the other pellets (if applicable). <br>

 *Without Extra Defib*: When the heart convulses, it will suddenly stop and Val will appear with a text box.
 You can then immediately pop Val's Healing Touch, and continue the cleanup. <br>